 Since the goal of the program is to allow Filipino children to join their parents in the U.S., unless the veteran returns to live in the United States, it seems the children would not qualify.

-Based on my experience handling citizenship, green card, and family unity issues for Pinoy families, one problem that seems likely to arise pertains to Filipinos who entered the U.S. legally on a visitor or student visa several years ago, but decided to stay with their elderly parents, rather than return to the Philippines when their visas expired.
+Based on my experience as a family immigration attorney for Filipinos, one issue that seems likely to arise pertains to individuals who entered the U.S. legally on a visitor or student visa several years ago, but stayed with their elderly parents, rather than return back to the Philippines when their visas expired.

 To qualify for parole status, they would need to return to the Philippines to process their parole application.
 However, upon departing the U.S. they trigger the 3 to 10-year bars to admissibility.

 In such cases, these individuals might be better served by waiting, however long, for their priority dates to become current and attend their adjustment of status interviews here.
 During the interim period, they remain vulnerable to immigration arrest and detention, and being placed in deportation proceedings at immigration court.